LockTech/cerberus/README.md

 The [account](#account-management) and [permission](#permission-management) management sections of this `README` provide more detailed information on each respective feature.

 These features are designed for the benefit of many, distinct applications.
-These distinct applications are expected to make use of the identities offered by Cerberus, letting the applications focus on their technical goals.
+These distinct applications are expected to make use of the accounts offered by Cerberus, letting the applications focus on their technical goals.
 More information about the nature of an application's relationship to Cerberus can be found under the [applications](#applications) section of this document.

-Finally, the "self-managed" portion of Cerberus comes from the fact that it is expected each indavidual organization manage their identities on their own terms.
+Finally, the "self-managed" portion of Cerberus comes from the fact that it is expected each indavidual organization manage their accounts on their own terms.
 Organizations are free to invite new members, edit those members, remove them, and assign permissions to them - all done independent any other organization.

 > As described in [Account Management](#account-management), this independence is enforced down to an identitiy's `email`.